 You playing a game against a much more experienced adversary with your freedom at stake.
 The Officer will likely be more levelheaded than you and will remain capable of following a complex plan, because your interaction with him is relatively ordinary.
 He knows that there is no possibility that he will go to jail if he loses.
 You will be acutely aware that your freedom is on the line, and will be, at best, somewhat anxious.
 If your interaction with the officer becomes complex, the officer’s superior experience and other advantages will result in near certain victory.
 Therefore, you must follow simple rules that will minimize your interactions with the officer.

 You must resist with your silence, and your forceful but polite memorized assertions of your rights.
+Simply assert your right to remain silent and ask for an attorney in response to questioning, and do not respond otherwise.
 If the officer orders you out of the car, or arrests you, or orders you to get out of the way, cooperate with them physically while saying, “I do not consent to any search.”

 Do not physically resist or unnecessarily antagonize the officer – it will only make things worse.
 To you, the officer is a threat to your freedom that you must politely resist.
 To a police officer, your encounter is just part of the job.
 Try not to take the encounter personally – the officer likely has no personal feelings toward you whatsoever.